 Keep in mind that your horse may be spending quite a bit of time in his stable or stall so making sure the bedding is comfortable is important.
 Also, make sure that once your horse has urinated on the bedding it still gives enough cushioning to keep it comfortable.

 How dusty is the horse bedding?

-While nobody wants dusty bedding this is much more of an issue with horse’s who suffer from any sort of respiratory condition.
+While nobody wants dusty bedding this is much more of an issue with horses who suffer from any sort of respiratory condition.
 A 2014 study found that if you use straw bedding then both you and your horse are exposed to around 17 times more dust than if you used wood shavings for bedding.
-While this sounds like a lot its not really an issue if neither of you have a respiratory issue.
-If dust is an issue for you then kiln dried wood shavings are almost 100% dust free.
+While this sounds like a lot its not really an issue if neither of you has a respiratory issue.
+If dust is an issue for you then kiln-dried wood shavings are almost 100% dust-free.

 Can I easily can I store it?

 It’s one thing to buy bedding but you also need to consider where and how you’re coming to store what you’re not using.
 Are you able to store a lot of bedding or do you only have a limited amount of space?
 The storage area you have will also determine the amount of bedding you can purchase at any one time.
 Often the more you buy the cheaper it becomes but do make sure you can store it and safely protect it from the elements.

 It’s also worth noting that in an ideal world you should try to avoid storing bedding too close to stables.
 While tightly packed bales aren’t combustible they are flammable so you, if possible, you want to store then as far away from horses as possible.

 What do I do with the manure after?